-Audit & Finance Committee - manages financial risk related to ensuring that the Group's financial statements are prepared commitments to the Group as and when they fall due in accordance with agreed terms and conditions.
+Audit & Finance Committee - manages financial risk related to ensuring that the Group's financial statements are prepared

 Human Resources & Remunerations Committe - is accountable for people related risks and ensures that the Group has the optimal numbers as well as the right mix in terms of skills and experience for the implementation of the Group's strategy.
 The committee also looks at succession planning, the welfare of Group staff as well as the positive application of the Group's Code of Ethics.